tombenner/wp-mvc/README.md

 WP MVC
 ==================================================
-An MVC framework for WordPress plugins
+An MVC framework for WordPress

 Description
 -----------